Add Welds

 About

-The Add Fillet Welds and Add Butt Welds are load feature where weld seams are created and placed in a group folder in the current static or modal analysis.
+The Add Fillet Welds and Add Butt Welds are load features where weld seams are created and placed in a group folder in the current static or modal analysis.
 The Welds are constructed of linear SOLID185 or quadratic SOLID186 brick elements.
 Bonded contacts at the weld legs uses “projection-based method” and contact morphing for robust contact results, see CONTA174 in Ansys help for more information.

 The Modal analysis must have “Pre-Stress Environment = None” for the weld group to be added.